-Earth Science data files should be produced with complete information for all geospatial coordinates.
-This geolocation should be encoded in an interoperable way based on CF Conventions.
-Variables representing latitude and longitude must always explicitly include the units attribute; there is no default value.
-The recommended unit of latitude is degrees_north (valid range: -90 to 90 degrees) and unit of longitude is degrees_east (valid range: -180 to 180 degrees).
-Consider the spatial accuracy required to represent the position of data in the file when choosing the Latitude and Longitude parameter datatypes.
-Use FLOAT64 for Latitude and Longitude datatypes if precise geolocation of the data is required.
+Variables representing latitude and longitude must always explicitly include the CF units attribute.
+There is no default value for the units attribute.
+The recommended unit of latitude is degrees\north (valid range: -90 to 90 degrees) and unit of longitude is degrees\east (valid range: -180 to 180 degrees).

+Consider the spatial accuracy required to represent the position of data in the file when choosing the latitude and longitude parameter datatypes.
+Use double precision for latitude and longitude datatypes if precise geolocation of the data is required.

-To support the widest range of software tools while avoiding storage of redundant geospatial coordinate data, practice the following guidelines that are detailed in [25] (Rec.
-2) and [26] (Rec.
-3):
+To support the widest range of software tools while avoiding storage of redundant geospatial coordinate data, practice the following guidelines:

-- Specify coordinate boundaries by adding the bounds attribute [25] (Rec.
-2.3). - o For example, a producer can annotate the "time" coordinate with a bounds attribute with value "time bounds."
-The "time bounds" variable would be a multidimensions array of the intervals for each value of variable "time." - Include horizontal and vertical (as necessary) attributes for data in grid structures. - For example, a producer can include attribute unit: degrees_north for the latitude coordinate variable; degrees_east for the longitude coordinate variable; and "meter" for a height coordinate variable. - Store all coordinate data for a single file in coordinate variables only.
-No coordinate data, or any part thereof, should be stored in attributes, or as variable and group names [26] (Rec.
-3.5). - Files are required to contain the most applicable type of geospatial coordinates for the data.
-The decision whether to provide any additional types of geospatial coordinates is left to the data producer. - The geolocation should be given as both grid mapping variable attributes and OGC Well-Known Text (WKT) whenever possible.
+- Specify coordinate boundaries by adding the CF bounds attribute [28] (Rec.
+2.3). - For example, a producer can annotate the "time" coordinate with the CF bounds attribute with value "time\bounds."
+The "time\bounds" variable would be a multidimensional array of the intervals for each value of variable "time." - Include horizontal and vertical attributes as necessary. - For example, a producer can include the CF attribute units: degrees\north for the latitude coordinate variable; degrees\east for the longitude coordinate variable; and "m" for a height coordinate variable. - Store all coordinate data for a single file in coordinate variables only.
+No coordinate data, or any part thereof, should be stored in attributes, or as variable and group names [29] (Rec.
+3.5).